Thesergioandres/Adaptive_HashMap_Cli/README.md

 ## License

 This project is primarily a **portfolio + research artifact**.
-The intent is to demonstrate systems design, benchmarking, and adaptive data-structure engineering — not to provide a ready-made commercial library.
+The intent is to demonstrate systems design, benchmarking, and adaptive data-structure engineering, not to provide a ready-made commercial library.

 - If you are here to **learn from the code** (students, researchers, interview prep, portfolio reviewers): you are welcome to read, fork, and experiment.
 - If you want to **build products, services, or commercial tools** using this code: you need explicit permission from the author.